 Senate-Reported Version of H.R.
-2829.
+2829

 The version of H.R.
-2829 reported favorably by the Senate Appropriations Committee on July 12 would provide \$11.142 billion in appropriated funds for the IRS in FY2008 - or \$46 million more than the amount requested by the Bush Administration but about \$6 million less than the amount recommended by the House.
+2829 reported favorably by the Senate Appropriations Committee on July 13 would have provided \$11.142 billion in appropriated funds for the IRS in FY2008-or \$46 million more than the amount requested by the Bush Administration but about \$6 million less than the amount recommended by the House.

-Of this amount, \$2.149 billion would be used for taxpayer services (or \$46 million more than the Administration's budget request but \$6 million less than the House bill); \$4.925 billion would go to enforcement (same as the Administration's budget request and the House bill); \$3.770 billion would be set aside for operations support (same as the Administration's budget request and the House bill); \$282 million would be channeled into the BSM (same as the Administration's budget request and the House bill); and \$15 million would be spent on administering the health insurance tax credit (same as the Administration's request and the House bill).
+Of this amount, \$2.149 billion would have been used for taxpayer services (\$46 million more than the Administration's budget request but \$6 million less than the House bill); \$4.925 billion would have gone to enforcement (the same as the Administration's budget request and the House bill); \$3.770 billion would have been set aside for operations support (the same as the Administration's budget request and the House bill); \$282 million would have been channeled into the BSM (the same as the Administration's budget request and the House bill); and \$15 million would have been spent on administering the health insurance tax credit (same as the Administration's request and the House bill).

 In its report on H.R.
 2829, the committee expressed a variety of concerns about the IRS's readiness to address several key issues.
 One was the tax gap.
 The gap is the difference between federal taxes owed and federal taxes paid in a timely manner.
 According to the latest estimate by IRS, the gross tax gap amounted to \$345 billion in 2001.
-In the committee's view, the IRS "must and can reduce the tax gap if the IRS is given additional resources and is able to improve its operational capabilities (most notably the Business Systems Modernization program)."
-Yet it could find no strategy in the Administration's budget request for the IRS in FY2008 that would enable the agency to achieve the stated goal of raising the voluntary compliance rate for all taxpayers from its estimated level of 83.7% in 2007 to 85% by 2009.
+In the committee's view, the IRS "must and can reduce the tax gap if the IRS is given additional resources and is able to improve its operational capabilities (most notably the Business Systems Modernization program)."34 Yet it could find no strategy in the Administration's budget request for the IRS in FY2008 that would have enabled the agency to achieve the stated goal of raising the voluntary compliance rate for all taxpayers from its estimated level of 83.7% in 2007 to 85% by 2009.
 So the committee added a provision to H.R.
 2829 requiring the IRS to develop such a plan, without specifying a deadline.